KCNA reports North Korea leader Kim Jong Un resuming public activity

 Reuters could not independently verify the KCNA report.

+Kim was accompanied by several senior North Korean officials, including his younger sister Kim Yo Jong, KCNA said.

+U.S. President Donald Trump said after the KCNA report that he will have something to say about Kim at the appropriate time.

-There has been speculation about his health after he missed the birth anniversary celebrations of state founder Kim Il Sung on April 15.
+There has been speculation about Kim’s health after he missed the birth anniversary celebrations of state founder Kim Il Sung on April 15.
 The day is a major holiday in North Korea and Kim as leader usually pays a visit to the mausoleum where his grandfather lies in state.

+Earlier, a source familiar with U.S. intelligence analyses and reporting said that U.S. agencies believed that Kim Jong Un is not seriously ill and that he still very much remains in power.

+“We think he’s still in charge,” the source said on condition of anonymity.

 Reporting by Heekyong Yang and Jack Kim; Editing by Sandra Maler